BAMresearch/SequentialLearningApp/README.md

 ## Benchmarking
-This window provides a SL framework divided into the tabs "Settings" - here the optimization scenario can be defined - and "Seqential Learning Parameters" - here the algorithms can be selected, set and virtual experiments can be performed.
+This window provides an SL framework for benchmarking SL methods against previously completed research.
+This allows you to assess the potential benefits of SLAMD for your application.
+It is divided into the tabs "Settings" - here the optimization scenario can be defined - and "Sequential learning parameters" - here the algorithms can be selected, set and virtual experiments can be performed.

 #### Configure Optimization
 This window lets the user interactively set up the boundary conditions of the SL problem.
 The Materials Data (input feature) and target properties can be selected simply by mouse click.
 It is possible to select multiple target properties (Multi-Objective Optimization).
 The optimization is then based on the sum (or difference - depending on whether maximization or minimization is desired) of the normalized properties.

-**NEW
-SLAMD can now consider known targets.
+SLAMD can now consider a-priori information.
 Not all targets need verification in the lab.
 Costs and CO2 footprint, for instance, can be collected from databases upfront.
 However, they can play an important role in optimization, especially in the case of green materials.
 The new feature "A-priori Information" now allows to include such data into the optimization.
 Their uncertainty is considered to be zero in the  MLI and MLID and MU utility.

 The target can be specified as a quantile of the given properties (or their combinations in case of Multi-Objective Optimization).
 A lower target threshold (e.g. 90%) accelerates the SL optimization.
 However, this makes it increasingly difficult for SL to outperform a random process.
 The target threshold also offers the possibility to define a default value as the optimization limit (to activate it, the check box must be checked).